codepath/compsci_guides/strings_arrays/binary_search.md

 ### Iterative Binary Search

-The iterative solution manually keeps track of the section of the list we are examining, using the two-pointer technique.
-The search either completes when we find the key, or the two pointers meet.
+The iterative approach manually keeps track of the section of the list we are examining using the two-pointer technique.
+The search either terminates when we find the key, or the two pointers meet.
 ```python
 def binary_search(nums, key):
     left_idx, right_idx = 0, len(nums)